juandjara/pressunto/app/routes/__info/doc.md

 ## Documentation

-(WIP) This page describes how to get the most of Pressunto and how different pages work together.
+This page describes how to get the most of Pressunto and how different pages work together.

 ### Login